jam1015/evil-god-toggle/README.md

 ## Background

-This package was written as a form of procrastination.

 After learning [Neo]vim fairly well, I wanted to give Emacs a shot; what attracts me is that it represents an old way of computer interaction, hearkening back to LISP machines, and emulation of a computer where all programs seamlessly interacted with each other using a shared user interface that integrates better than various GUI programs or clumsily piping text from one UNIX command to the next.